musamasiddiqui/schul-cloud.github.io/INSTALLING.md

 If you Github user name is `USERNAME` you can make it viewable like this:

 1. [Fork the website][fork]
 2. Go to the settings: https://github.com/USERNAME/schul-cloud.github.io/settings
    ![image](https://cloud.githubusercontent.com/assets/564768/24150542/4906cc6a-0e46-11e7-9154-f1c738a712c4.png)
 3. Switch on the github pages:
    ![image](https://cloud.githubusercontent.com/assets/564768/24150582/5ff59410-0e46-11e7-84cd-5881fafd12a9.png)
 4. go to USERNAME.github.io/schul-cloud.github.io to view your version of the website.

+Now, you should be able to see the same website as on https://schul-cloud.github.io

 [fork]: https://github.com/schul-cloud/schul-cloud.github.io/fork